Rohana has been feeling overwhelmed at work and feels like she needs to walk on eggshells when interacting with colleagues.

 Retreat Day: 5 hours of silence including 1 hour lunch break (Saturday).

-Home practices: up to 1 hour each day, eg mindfulness meditation with audio guidance.
+Home practices: up to 60 minutes a day, eg mindfulness meditation with audio guidance.

-Note: In order to benefit from this Program, participants are encouraged to attend every session and practice daily.
+Note: In order to benefit from this Program, participants are encouraged to attend every session and practice.
+The daily practices are essential.